mantidproject/mantid/docs/source/release/v6.11.0/framework.rst

 New features
 ############
-- Creates documentation for :mod:`mantid.dataobjects` python bindings.
+- Created documentation for :mod:`mantid.dataobjects` python bindings.
 - Fix python fuction ``assert_almost_equal`` to fail for non-equal workspaces.
 - The python function ``assert_almost_equal`` for testing if two modules are within a tolerance was reworked.